fritshoogland-yugabyte/yb_stats/README.md

 The snapshot data is stored in a directory with a number, which corresponds with the snapshot number.
 Inside the snapshot number directory, there are CSV files with all the data.
 - Because yb_stats works from the current working directory, it can be used for several projects simply by using it in another directory.
 - Because all the data is common UTF8 data, it can be zipped/tarred/etc. and sent to someone else for investigation.
+- Using UTF8 CSV data should allow the data to be used on any platform and OS, and do not suffer from any cross platform or OS issues.

 ## Display switches and filters
 ### Gauges